Skip to main content

 Mui Ne Hills Backpackers:

-Dorms starting from €2 and privates from €18.
+Dorms start from €2 and private from €18.
 Dancing, drinking and games for the party animal among you.
 (Book Here)

-We booked the budget hotel and were upgraded to the Bliss.
-We were not the only ones either, so if you do go in off season you may well get a big fancy room.
+We booked the budget hotel and were upgraded to Bliss.
+We were not the only ones either, so if you do go in off-season you may well get a big fancy room.
 And who doesn’t love a big fancy room?

 Things To Do In Mui Ne: